 She’s always shown up.
 Throughout her decades of involvement in grassroots movements for social, racial, and economic justice, Priscilla has served as an editor of the Occupied Wall Street Journal, writer of movement emails and social media accounts, builder of websites, sometime street actionista, sometime electioneering canvasser, and bagger of groceries for mutual aid efforts during the beginning of COVID.
 She continues to uphold the spirit of Occupy through social media, print, and other efforts.
 She has enriched the lives of countless people in her circles over the years, radiating supportive energy to all she meets.
 Like many, Priscilla felt called to Atlanta because she wants to build a world where people have the resources needed to care for their communities and keep them safe, rather than directing those same resources toward institutions that have a track record of doing just the opposite.

-However, she can’t currently fight these charges and continue working full-time.
+However, she can’t currently fight these charges while continuing to work full-time.
 Legal defense is a job in itself.
 She needs our help.

 How you can support our comrade: